Creating indoor environments for young children| June 2010

 Programmes with little space must change their areas often and find creative ways to use community areas such as parks and recreation facilities for gross motor activities.
 With a little creativity, small spaces can work out very well.
 For example, I once observed a very well planned and supportive early childhood environment designed under the bleachers of a high school!
-Lofts were built, there were cozy reading areas, and each Head Start child had a place of their own.
+Lofts were built, there were cosy reading areas, and each Head Start child had a place of their own.
 When I was teaching in Kansas City, we walked across the street to use the Jewish Community centre's gym and swimming pool.
 When using community facilities, be sure that playgrounds and other equipment are safe and developmentally appropriate for the children in your care.

 Because so many child care facilities have limited space, it can be challenging to respond to the uniqueness of each child within a collective environment.
 Young children have unique personalities and needs that require us to respond to them as individuals, not as members of a group.
 The environment must be responsive to this need.
 Ease of cleaning, maintenance, supervision, cost, and adult aesthetics should not detract from providing spaces children feel are designed for them.
 Children need to have private areas, secluded corners, lofts, and odd-shaped enclosures.
 Individual cubbies for each child's clothes and belongings, photographs of home and family, and at least a couple of secluded areas where two or three children can gather allow children opportunities to maintain their individuality and break away from the group to avoid over-stimulation.

 Early childhood environments should be functional for both children and teachers